-The GR20 is a beautiful and spectacular long-distance hike across the French island of Corsica.
+The GR20 is a beautiful long-distance hike across the French island of Corsica.

-The GR20 is one of the toughest long-distance trails in Europe.
-The 112-mile (180km) trail traverses the Mediterranean island of Corsica, from north to south, beginning in Calenzana and ending in Conca.
+It is considered the toughest of long-distance trails in Europe as well as one of the hardest hikes in the world.
+The 112-mile (180km) trail traverses the Mediterranean island from north to south, beginning in Calenzana and ending in Conca.

 The Southern part, which spans from Vizzavona to Conca, is the easier leg of the trail, but not as spectacular as the northern part.
 You can choose to do either of the two parts or complete the entire hike from Calenzana to Conca.